parhameftekhar/Deep-learning/README.md

 # Assignment 1

-* In this assignment linear multi-class support vector machine (SVM) with soft-margin is implemeted.
+* This assignment starts with some numpy warm-up and the implementation of linear multi-class support vector machine (SVM) with soft-margin.

 # Assignment 2